anantchoradia/ChatBot/README.md

 # Chatbot
-The repository contains code for implimentaion of a chatbot using **Recurrent Neural Network** with the help of **Attention Mechanism** to imporve accuravy of the bot
+The repository contains code for implimentaion of a chatbot using **Recurrent Neural Network** with the help of **Attention Mechanism** to imporve accuracy of the bot

 ## Contents
 - [Introduction](#introduction)